John Dawson (Virginia politician)

 John Dawson (1762 – March 31, 1814) was a Virginian lawyer, soldier and politician who served in the War of 1812 and a term in the Continental Congress as well as seven terms in the U.S. House of Representatives from 1797 until his death in office in 1814.

 Early life and education

 Born in the Colony of Virginia, Dawson graduated from Harvard University in 1782, studied law and was admitted to the bar.

 Career

-Known for his stylish attire and red hair, "Beau" Dawson was a good friend of, and prolific correspondent with, James Madison, for Dawson's stepfather Judge Joseph Jones raised Madison's good friend (and sometimes political opponent) James Monroe after his father's death.
+Known for his stylish attire and red hair, "Beau" Dawson was a correspondent of James Madison.
+His stepfather, Judge Joseph Jones, raised James Monroe following the death of Monroe’s father.

 Virginia offices

 Dawson served in the Virginia House of Delegates from 1786 to 1789 and was also elected a delegate of the Continental Congress in 1788.

 A delegate to the Virginia Convention in 1788, Dawson opposed ratification, aligning himself with Monroe, Patrick Henry and George Mason, although that convention as a whole ratified the United States Constitution.
 The following year Dawson was selected to Virginia's privy council and served in that executive branch capacity for several years.